H4rsh4nk/samsung-backlight-linux/README.md

 # samsung-backlight-linux
 Fn bind for backlight control for any laptop for linux systems.

+Brief:
+     _ Due to some driver issue I was not able to control my keyboard backlight with Fn keys.
+Futher I searched on Google and Stack but found nothing.
+So, I decided to my a script for others like me. (◕ᴗ◕✿)_

 ## Step 1
 Copy these files in your pc.
 Locate backlight folder for you pc.